Facts about Rhinos. 17 things to know about their horns, thick skin, social habits & more.

 Rhinos face another human threat in terms of habitat loss.
 Increasing human populations lead to increasing human activity that ends up taking more land and encroaching on the habitat that rhinos call home.

-RHINOCEROS SPECIES POPULATION TREND ESTIMATED NUMBERS IUCN REDLIST CLASS
+RHINO SPECIES POPN.
+TREND ESTIMATED NUMBERS IUCN REDLIST CASS

 White Rhino Decreasing 10,080 Near Threatened